Best Things to Do and See in Verona – Best One Day Itinerary

 Verona Best Things to Do – Perfect Itinerary

-Okay, let’s start with the best tips for things to do in Verona, Italy.
+Okay, let’s start with the best tips for things to do in Verona, Italy ine one day.

 Visit Casa di Giulietta ( Juliet´s House) and Write a Love Letter